rwoldford/qqtest/README.md

 The package also provides the usual functions for a distribution which we have used with considerable success in teaching undergraduate introductory statistics courses.
 This distribution is a simply transformation of the chi-squared, namely if X has a chi-squared distribution on m degrees of freedom then Y = sqrt(X/m) has a *K distribution on m degrees of freedom*.

 This is a much more natural distribution to work with in the practice and development of standard normal theory inference as described in nearly every first course in Statistics.
-It is, for example, the distribution of the sample standard deviation.
+It is, for example, the distribution of the sample standard deviation  divided by sigma, i.e. `s/sigma`.
 It is also much more nearly symmetric and concentrates around y = 1 as its degrees of freedom increase.
 It has much to recommend it.
 See the article/vignette on the K distribution.

 The package provides the usual suite of functions: `dkay()`, `pkay()`, `qkay()`, and `rkay()`.
 (These seem particularly apt name choices given the Scottish pronunciation of "Kay" is the same as "Chi".)